Stout Memorial Grove at Jedediah Smith Redwoods State Park

 • Stout Memorial Grove, which lies on the edge of the beautiful Smith River, is certainly one of the most stunning redwood groves in California.
 A signed access road, off Howland Hill Road, leads to the trailhead for the Stout Memorial Grove on the east side of the state park.
 This easy, half-mile walk reveals colossal 300-foot coast redwoods thriving in the Smith River flood plain.
 With little understory growth, aside from a carpet of low-lying ferns and sorrel, the trees appear even more impressive as they rise towards the sky.
 A short, spur trail leads down to the edge of the Smith River.
 In the summer, the hikers’ bridge provides access to/from the campground across the river.
 Allow 30 minutes to 1 hour for the ½ mile hike plus time to explore along the Smith River.
 Access to Stout Memorial Grove Trail Loop: The trailhead/parking lot is accessible year-round from the eastern section of Howland Hill Road; however, the road is not recommended for large vehicles and there is no parking for RVs and trailers at the trailhead.
 During the summer, any vehicle can park at the Jedediah Smith Redwoods State Park Campground Day Use area (fee required).
 Hikers follow the River Trail upstream to the summer hikers’ bridge and cross over to Stout Memorial Grove.

-Jedediah Smith Redwoods State Park What to See and Do
+Stout Grove Trail at Jedediah Smith Redwoods State Park

-Jedediah Smith Redwoods State Park What to See and Do
+Stout Grove at Jedediah Smith Redwoods State Park

-Jedediah Smith Redwoods State Park What to See and Do
+Seasonal bridge at Jedediah Smith Redwoods State Park

 • With easy access just off US 199, the Simpson-Reed Grove Trail is a popular stop.
 However, you don’t want to miss this quick, 0.8-mile loop!
 The lush undergrowth beneath ancient giants gives the Simpson-Reed Trail a jungle-like feel--unlike other trails in the park.
 Allow 30 minutes to 1 hour to complete this hike.
 Access to the Simpson-Reed Grove Trail: